Planting a swim pond - the key to success is the balance between the plants and the water.

 - Plant the gravel substrate around the deeper swim area densely with a range of aquatic plants at different depths of water as filtration plants

-- Use plant growth to absorb and restrict the levels of phosphates and nitrates in the water
+- Planting in a natural swimming pond uses plant growth to absorb and restrict the levels of phosphates and nitrates in the water

 - Plant both indigenous Native plants that grow vigorously and Non-Native ornamental varieties.